2G, 3G, and 4G pitches. Know your playing surfaces

 Third Generation Pitches

 When it comes to ATPs, 3G is usually what most players are looking for.
 These pitches are made up of longer synthetic grass which offers better grip, a smoother playing surface, and a more weather proofed surface than regular grass pitches.
 The black rubber pellets, or rubber crumb, (which are likely to get everywhere even after your game!) spread into the artificial grass create a great playing surface with shock absorbing underlay.
 This is believed to create a playing surface that is less likely to cause impact injuries.

 4G and Beyond?

 You’ll often hear venues offering 4G surfaces (or even 5, 6 , 7G!) which they define as artificial grass, like 3G, but without the need for the rubber crumbing.
-While these synthetic grass only pitches do exist and there is an argument that they are 4G, many label the term 4G as a sales technique as they have not yet been officially graded as a new technology.
-To date 3G pitch are the approved and recognised standard for ATPs.
+These synthetic grass only pitches do exist and there is an argument that they are 4G.
+However, many label the term 4G as a sales technique as they have not yet been officially graded as a new technology.
+To date 3G pitches are the approved and recognised standard for ATPs.

 Sports players looking for somewhere to play or train with friends or their club can use Playfinder‘s search option to look for their nearest and most suitable venue for the sport of their choice.